Updated 16th June 2021.

 There is a lot of value in knowing you’re on the right path because often in our lives everything can point to the opposite.
 We may feel that we’re not in the ‘right place’, or that everything is going wrong, and we’re not walking our true path.
 So a precognitive dream can be a blessing in this way.

-I began to suspect I was on the wrong path in early Autumn 2010.
-I was living in Christchurch, NZ and juggling this website with a full-time job working as an English language teacher.
+I began to suspect I was on the wrong path a while back when I was living in Christchurch, New Zealand and over a period of several weeks, juggling this website with a full-time job working as an English language teacher.
 Ordinarily, I would choose self-employment, but the career path of English teacher was supposed to help me to get residency in New Zealand (I am a British citizen.)

-I even got a little nod from spirit that I was doing the right thing, in spite of the fact that I was stressed, exhausted and convinced that it wasn’t going to work out.
-That reassurance came when I was teaching a group of Korean students, it was a beginners’ class and we were practising communicating date of birth/birthdays.
+I even got a little nod from Spirit that I was doing the right thing, in spite of the fact that I was stressed, exhausted and convinced that it wasn’t going to work out.
+That reassurance came when I was teaching a group of Korean students, it was a beginners’ class and we were practising communicating dates of birth and birthdays.

 I asked a student when she was born.
 In the two seconds between asking the question and receiving the answer, a voice said to me: this student’s birthday is the 24th January and when she says that to you, you’ll know, we promise, you’re on the right path.
 There’s nothing else you should be doing right now, even if you feel this is going nowhere.